blackberry/Cascades-Community-Samples/NfcTool/README.md

 **Release History**
+* **V3.1** - Modified for Beta 3 release compatibility
 * **V3** - Added ability to emulate virtual NDEF Tags
+* **V3** - Added ability to emulate virtual NDEF Tags
 * **V2.1** - Refactored to exploit features in BlackBerry Dev Alpha Device 10.0.6
 * **V2** - Added transfer of vCard using SNEP
 * **V1** - Reading and Writing NDEF tags

+**Known Issues**
+1. Reading a tag when the app is not running causes the app to be launched but the event log is not automatically switched to.
+Read tag with app already running and the event log is correctly shown.
+2. Work is in progress to add functionality relating to UICC secure element APIs.
+This is not yet complete and so the code is not yet connected to the UI.

 **Dependencies**